Infomaniak/hosting-tools/h3-ghost/README.md

 ## 📥 Step-by-Step Installation

+Stop your Node.JS Application before doing the next steps !

 Now that everything is ready, let’s install Ghost!

 ### 🔗 Step 1: Connect to Your Hosting via SSH